 She has shown her artwork at galleries throughout California.
 Her permanent public art pieces can be seen at The Edendale Library in Los Angeles, The Graham Walkway off Firestone Blvd., the corner of Echo Park Avenue and Sunset in LA, and Glendale Blvd. in Atwater to name a few.
 Her mosaic work can be seen at Disney Hall where she worked for 3 months on the massive Lillian Disney Rose sculpture, in Westwood, and most recently a mosaic celebrating the Echo Park farmers market made entirely from tiles that were scheduled to be thrown in a landfill.
+Currently Katrina is working on a large mosaic created from Franciscan tiles for a wall that sits on the former Franciscan Pottery factory site in Atwater Village, Los Angeles.

 Katrina lives in Highland Park with her husband and two rescued dogs where she is active in the community and loves living near the subway.
 She looks forward to a more car-free Los Angeles in the future with a greener and cleaner Los Angeles River!